• Home

 To-do list apps tend to fall into two categories: the complex and the minimalist.
 Things is somehow both.

 Other applications offer features like this, sure, but Things manages to do so without feeling cluttered.
 And as a native application with no Windows or web equivalent, Things feels very much at home on the macOS desktop.
-Combine this blend of functionality and beauty with features like a system-wide tool for quickly adding tasks, integration with your calendar so you can see your appointments while planning your day, intuitive keyboard shortcuts, reminders with native notifications, and syncing to an iPhone and iPad app and even an Apple Watch app.
+Combine this blend of functionality and beauty with features like a system-wide tool for quickly adding tasks, integration with your calendar so you can see your appointments while planning your day, intuitive keyboard shortcuts, reminders with native notifications, and syncing to an iPhone and iPad app, an Apple Watch app, and even a Vision Pro app.
 It's a powerful way to organize your tasks—and then accomplish them.
 And it's the app I use myself.

-Create to-dos in Things from new Notion database items
+Create to-dos in Things from new Google Tasks

 Best Mac to-do list app for power users and GTD fans